Our Fiery girl

 such as green or blue.
 This will then not interrupt its photoperiod.
 The Eastern Brown Snake is mainly diurnal (active during the day).
 Thus the photoperiod of 14 hours light to 8 dark in summer and 12 hours light and 12 dark in winter is acceptable.

 Your snake should be feeding on mice or small rats.
-The size of the prey item and the amount of them is dependent on the snake in question.
+The size of the prey item and the amount of them is dependant on the snake in question.
 As juveniles, they should be fed weekly, but once at adult size this can be reduced to once every fortnight.
-Juvenile brown snakes eat skinks in the wild, so scenting might be needed to get the juveniles to eat.
-A suitable fed for the snake is a meal that will cause a slight bulge in the snake’s mid body.
+A suitable feed for the snake is a meal that will cause a slight bulge in the snake’s mid body.
 Eastern Brown Snakes will also readily take day old chicks, quail.
 Food should generally not be offered while the snake is coming into or having a slough.